Rajesh9825/Rajesh9825/README.md

 -->

-# Hi there 👋, I'm Rajesh Gajengi!
+# Hi there 👋, I'm Rajesh !

 ### 🚀 About Me
 - 🔄 Former Associate Senior Engineer with a strong analytical background, now specializing in Machine Learning, NLP, and Computer Vision.